 Our lead product candidate is in clinical development, while all of our other product candidates are still in preclinical development.
-As an organization, we have never completed any clinical trials and may be unable to do so for any of our product candidates.
+As an organization, we have only completed one clinical trial and may be unable to do so for any of our other product candidates nor carry out or complete further studies for our lead candidate.

 Although we are currently in clinical development for our first product candidate, we have no experience as a company in conducting, completing and managing the full suite of clinical trials necessary to obtain regulatory approvals, including approval by the FDA, the EMA or comparable foreign regulatory authorities, or in obtaining approval of any of our product candidate.
-We are early in our development efforts for our product candidates, and we have successfully completed CTA-enabling activities and commenced a clinical trial for our lead product candidate, PGN-EDO51, only.
-We will need to successfully complete IND- or CTA-enabling activities, Phase 1 clinical trials and later-stage and pivotal clinical trials, in order to obtain FDA, EMA or comparable foreign regulatory approval to market PGN-EDO51, PGN-EDODM1, PGN-EDO53, PGN-EDO45, PGN-EDO44 and any future product candidates.
+We are early in our development efforts for our product candidates, and we have successfully completed a Phase 1 clinical trial for our lead product candidate, PGN-EDO51, only.
+We will need to successfully complete IND- or CTA-enabling activities, early-stage, later-stage and pivotal clinical trials, in order to obtain FDA, EMA or comparable foreign regulatory approval to market PGN-EDO51, PGN-EDOM1, PGN-EDO53, PGN-EDO45, PGN-EDO44 and any future product candidates.

 Carrying out clinical trials and the submission of a successful NDA is a complicated process.
-We commenced our first Phase 1 clinical trial for PGN-EDO51 in the second quarter of 2022, and plan to commence our Phase 1/2 clinical trial and submit and IND for PGN-EDODM1 in DM1 patients in the first half of 2023, subject to receiving authorization to proceed under a CTA or IND.
-Based on our preclinical observations of levels of exon-skipping following administration of PGN-EDO51, as compared to an R_6 G-PMO compound that we believe is equivalent to a molecule currently under development by Sarepta, we expect to observe higher levels of exon skipping and dystrophin production by PGN-EDO51 in clinical testing.
-However, our belief in the equivalency of the R_6 G-PMO compound that we tested in the preclinical setting may be erroneous.
-In addition, there can be no assurance that our expectations of higher exon skipping and dystrophin production will be reflected in clinical evaluation of PGN-EDO51.
+We completed our first Phase 1 clinical trial for PGN-EDO51 in the third quarter of 2022, and plan to initiate a Phase 2a multiple ascending dose clinical trial in DMD patients in the first half of 2023.
+In addition, we plan to submit an IND for PGN-EDODM1 in DM1 patients in the first half of 2023 and commence our Phase 1/2 clinical trial, subject to receiving authorization to proceed under a CTA or IND.
+Based on the observed high levels of oligonucleotide delivery and exon skipping in muscle in our Phase 1 trial of PGN-EDO51, we believe that these results could signal the potential for the accumulation of exon 51 skipped transcript and dystrophin protein in muscle tissue with repeated doses of PGN-EDO51 in people living with DMD.
+However, our belief based on the Phase 1 clinical trial with healthy normal volunteers may be erroneous.
+There can be no assurance that our expectations of higher exon skipping and dystrophin production will be reflected in clinical evaluation of PGN-EDO51 with respect to people living with DMD.

-Although we are currently engaged in a clinical trial for our lead product candidate, we have not previously conducted any clinical trials, have limited experience as a company in preparing, submitting and prosecuting regulatory filings, and have submitted a CTA, which was subsequently authorized in Canada, for our lead product candidate only.
+Although we completed a Phase 1 clinical trial for our lead product candidate, we have not conducted any additional clinical trials, have limited experience as a company in preparing, submitting and prosecuting regulatory filings, and have submitted a CTA, which was subsequently authorized in Canada, for our lead product candidate only.
 We have not previously submitted an IND or an NDA for any product candidate.
 In addition, we have had limited interactions with the FDA, the EMA and comparable foreign regulatory authorities and cannot be certain how many clinical trials of PGN-EDO51, PGN-EDODM1, PGN-EDO53 or any other product candidates will be required or how such trials should be designed.
 For example, the FDA has approved at least four drugs based on their minimal dystrophin production, and it is our belief that we may be able to pursue for accelerated approval of PGN-EDO51 on that same basis; however, we have not yet had any interactions with the FDA, the EMA or comparable foreign regulatory authorities regarding the potential for an accelerated approval program for PGN-EDO51 nor have we received feedback from the FDA, the EMA or comparable foreign regulatory authorities on the viability of this clinical strategy.